ksavvopoulos/javascript-collection/README.md

 ```

 <h3>spyreqs.jsom.getAppListItems</h3>
 **description:** gets the items of an App List.
-Parameters and return value same as spyreqs.jsom.getAppListItems.<br>
+Parameters and return value same as spyreqs.jsom.getHostListItems.<br>

 <h3>spyreqs.jsom.addHostListItem</h3>
 **description:** adds an item to a Host List.<br>